bphd/PodMan-OSX/README.md

 ### Routine checks

-This is a great place to start if you are having trouble getting going, especially if you're not that familiar with Docker just yet.
+This is a great place to start if you are having trouble getting going, especially if you're not that familiar with PodMan just yet.

 Just looking to make a container quickly?
 Check out our [container creation examples](#container-creation-examples) section.

 More specific/advanced troubleshooting questions and answers may be found in [More Questions and Answers](#more-questions-and-answers).
-You should also check out the [closed issues](https://github.com/sickcodes/Docker-OSX/issues?q=is%3Aissue+is%3Aclosed).
+You should also check out the [closed issues](https://github.com/bphd/PodMan-OSX/issues?q=is%3Aissue+is%3Aclosed).
 Someone else might have gotten a question like yours answered already even if you can't find it in this document!

 #### Confirm that your CPU supports virtualization